 Your home’s main breaker box, or service panel, controls the electricity that courses through the electrical circuits throughout your St. Paul home.
 Since the panel controls the power for the lighting, outlets, switches, HVAC system, and more, panel upgrades need to be done as your electrical system ages and your demand for power increases.

 An outdated or damaged electrical panel may not be able to perform its function well.
-If it’s not working right or you’re demanding too much power from the system, you’ll need a panel upgrade to be sure your wiring and electrical panel are operating safely.
+If it’s not working right or you’re demanding too much power from the system, you’ll need a panel upgrade to be sure your wiring and electrical panel are operating safely to avoid an electrical fire to avoid an electrical fire.

 There are several reasons our St. Paul electricians may recommend looking into getting a panel upgrade.